CarloWood/libmemleak/README.md

 As you can see in this example, backtrace 50 leaks about twice as much as backtrace 49.
-In fact, backtrace 49 doesn't really leak at all (it just naturally causes the heap to grow in the beginning), but backtrace does (deliberately) have a bug that causes leaking up top of that.
+In fact, backtrace 49 doesn't really leak at all (it just naturally causes the heap to grow in the beginning), but backtrace 50 does (deliberately) have a bug that causes leaking on top of that.

 We can print both backtraces from `memleak_control` with the command:

 <pre>
 libmemleak> dump 49